Brett Veach: Kansas City Chiefs

 In 2013, Veach followed Andy Reid to the Kansas City Chiefs and was hired as a pro and college personnel analyst.
 In 2015, Veach was promoted to co-director of player personnel.

-According to Reid, between that time Veach had begun “pushing” a freshman college QB playing for Texas Tech named Patrick Mahomes.
-Reid recalls Veach sending him game film and stating at one point that Mahomes was “the best he’d ever seen”, despite it being years before Mahomes would be eligible for the NFL Draft.

-The Chiefs did eventually select Patrick Mahomes in the 2017 NFL Draft.
-Shortly after, on July 10, 2017, Veach was named General Manager of the Kansas City Chiefs following the firing of John Dorsey.
-Under his leadership, the Chiefs have won six AFC West championships, three AFC Championships, and two Super Bowls (Super Bowl LIV and Super Bowl LVII).
+The Chiefs selected quarterback Patrick Mahomes 10th overall in the 2017 NFL draft.
+On July 10, 2017, Veach was named general manager of the Kansas City Chiefs following the firing of John Dorsey.
+Under his leadership, the Chiefs have been awarded nine AFC West championships, five AFC Championships, and three Super Bowls (Super Bowl LIV, Super Bowl LVII, and Super Bowl LVIII).

 Personal life

-Veach and his wife, Alison, have three children together.
+Veach and his wife have three children together.